thor2643/P5-Kuka-Dual-Arm/README.md

 - Ubuntu 22.04 LTS (https://medium.com/@maheshdeshmukh22/how-to-install-ubuntu-22-04-lts-on-virtualbox-in-windows-11-6c259ce8ef60)
 - ROS2 - Humble (https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)

+If your system crashes or you need to switch terminals at any point, ensure you re-run the following command

+    ```shell
+    source /opt/ros/humble/setup.bash
+    ```

 Before starting the installation of this project, we recommend grabbing a snack and a beverage.
 The process will take at least 30 minutes.

-If your system crashes or you need to switch terminals at any point, ensure you re-run the following command: "source /opt/ros/humble/setup.bash"
 1. Install ROS 2 development tools

     ```shell